 For these regulations to impact the number of accidents, trucking companies and drivers need to follow them.
 If a truck driver caused an accident while in violation of these regulations, that can help establish your claim that the driver was negligent.

-Injuries Common in Semi-Truck Accidents
+Common Injuries in Semi-Truck Accidents

 Many commercial truck collisions result in significant, sometimes life-threatening injuries.
 Some injuries frequently suffered in truck accidents include: